Furqanmunir/Portfolio/README.md

 ###### Usage

 AI is useful in all fields of life.
 It adds ease in the diagnosis of various diseases, reproductive cyclicity, and internal structure of the body.
-By using these things, they hone the confidence of doctors and operate with great accuracy.
+By using these things, they hone the confidence of doctors and they operate with great accuracy.

 *This repository was created by following the instructions on setting up a website using GitHub pages.*